habte0904/TVTTDB_PROJECT/README.md

 # TVTTDB_PROJECT
-TVTTDB Project is a computer system consisting of hardware and software that serves as the backbone of an organization's operations.
+TVTTDB Project is a computer system consisting of hardware and software that serves as the backbone of TVTTDB an organization's operations.
 An TVTTDB Management Information System (MIS) gathers data from multiple online systems, analyzes the information, and reports data to aid in management decision-making. https://aatvet.info.et/

 ![Capture0](https://user-images.githubusercontent.com/89646714/151315183-511b10f2-ce2e-4075-a476-60118c574602.png)